Province of Pennsylvania: Government

-The Province of Pennsylvania's colonial government was established in 1683, by William Penn's Frame of Government.
-Penn was appointed governor and a 72-member Provincial Council and larger General Assembly were responsible for governing the province.
-The General Assembly, also known as the Pennsylvania Provincial Assembly, was the largest and most representative branch of government but had limited powers.
+The Province of Pennsylvania's colonial government was established in 1683 by William Penn's Frame of Government.
+Penn was appointed governor by the English crown, and a 72-member Provincial Council and larger General Assembly were responsible for governing the province.
+The General Assembly, Pennsylvania Provincial Assembly, was the largest and most representative branch of government but had limited powers.
+Pennsylvania is also the birthplace of the county commission, a form of local government that later spread to other parts of the continent.
+The commissions evolved from appointed local tax collectors in 1711 to a three person county board by 1725 with three year terms for office holders.
+The system largely replaced justices of the peace and worked to give property owners direct representation in colonial government.